 In order for us to qualify as a REIT, neither our company nor any of our subsidiaries may directly or indirectly operate any of our hotels.
-The subsidiaries of the Operating Partnership, as the lessors, lease our hotels to our TRS lessees, which, in turn, are the parties to the existing management agreements with the third-party management companies at each of our hotels.
+The subsidiaries of the Operating Partnership, as the lessors, lease our hotels to our TRS lessees, which, in turn, are the parties to the existing management agreements with the independent managers at each of our hotels.
+The independent managers control the daily operations of our hotel properties, and our ability to participate in operating decisions regarding our hotel properties is limited to typical owner rights with respect to hotel operations.
 The TRS leases contain the provisions that are described below.
 For the hotels that are acquired in the future, we intend for the leases to contain substantially similar provisions as those described below; however, we may, in our discretion, alter any of these provisions with respect to any particular lease.